mittwald/api-client-js/packages/models/README.md

 To get the actual Detailed Model, Proxy Models must have a `function getDetailed(): Promise<ModelDetailed>` method.

+Consider extending the Proxy Model when implementing the Entry-Point Model.

 #### Implementation details

-When implementing shared functionality, like in the Base Models, you can use the [`polytype`](https://www.npmjs.com/package/polytype) library to realize dynamic multiple inheritance.
+When implementing shared functionality, like in the Common Models, you can use the [`polytype`](https://www.npmjs.com/package/polytype) library to realize dynamic multiple inheritance.
 Be sure to look at the existing source code for implementation examples.

-#### Entry point model
+#### Entry-Point Model

 Provide a single model (name it `[Model]`) as an entry point for all different model types (detailed, list, proxy, ...).
 As a convention provide a default export for this model.
-You can also use `polytype` to put all models together.

 ### Use the correct verbs